B. Travis Wright, MPS has a passion for history and is an active advocate for historic preservation throughout Colorado.

 Travis is President of the Board of Directors of the Grand County Historical Association:

-• Focused on the preservation of history, historical artifacts, and historical buildings in Grand County, Colorado, through the use of technology, advocacy, recruiting new board members, and fund-raising efforts
+• Focused on the preservation of history, artifacts, and buildings in Grand County, Colorado, through the use of technology, advocacy, UAS photography, recruiting new board members, and fund-raising efforts

-• Prioritized operations and budgets of four museums (one is listed on the National Register of Historic Places and two are named as a Distinctive Destination of the National Trust for Historic Preservation; another building received historical designation in September 2019 from the State Historical Fund), the adoption and adherence of professional museum standards, a workable accessions policy, and the restoration and appropriate interpretation of historical artifacts and structures
+• Prioritized operations and budgets of four museums (one is listed on the National Register of Historic Places and two are named as a Distinctive Destination of the National Trust for Historic Preservation; another building received historical designation in September 2019 from the State Historical Fund), the adoption and adherence of professional museum standards, a workable accessions policy, the restoration and appropriate interpretation of historical artifacts and structures, and the creation of a master plan

 • Modernized the association’s technical infrastructure with cloud managed UTMs, switch fabric, and wireless appliances; enabling secure remote access and a workable disaster recovery plan that has saved the museum’s digital collection of rare and historical images from complete loss